smlavine/ascii-breakout/README.md

 I originally wrote this in 2020 for my final portfolio project in AP Computer Science Principles, when I was in 11th grade.
-Since then, I've sanded off a few rough edges: writing this README, refactoring, improving documentation, etc.
+Since then, I've sanded off a few rough edges: wrote this README, refactored, improved documentation, etc.

 ## Build